Methods of Primitives

 john.sayHi(); // Hi buddy!

-Does a primitive remain a primitive or return a primitive value when you use it in conjunction with one of its methods?
+Does a primitive remain primitive when used in conjunction with one of its methods?

 View Answer: